What Is Domestic Violence Leave?

 Contact Our CA Employment Law Attorneys for Help

 Domestic violence, sexual assault and sexual harassment are pervasive, life-threatening crimes and no domestic violence victim should be prohibited time off work to deal with such issues and take steps to ensure their safety.
 Unfortunately, these crimes are also some of the most overlooked forms of violence and some California employers refuse to provide time off work for employees who have been the victim of domestic violence so they can obtain a restraining order, seek medical attention or ensure their safety or the safety of their child.
 Or, employers may unlawfully discriminate or retaliate against such employees who request or take leave, by terminating, harassing or refusing to promote them.
 If your employer takes an adverse employment action against you as a result of your domestic violence leave, you may have a claim for employment discrimination under California labor law.
-For more information about California domestic violence leave laws, or to find out how to go about filing a claim against your employer for a leave law violation, consult our knowledgeable legal team at Davtyan PLC as soon as possible.
+For more information about California domestic violence leave laws, or to find out how to go about filing a claim against your employer for a leave law violation, consult our knowledgeable legal team at Davtyan Law Firm as soon as possible.